How to Tell If You Are Being Selfish

 Remember, we all need to strike a balance between taking care of ourselves and taking care of others.
 Sometimes you might get the balance wrong, but if it is not a consistent pattern in one direction or the other (selfishness vs. people-pleasing), you are not a selfish person and you’re not people-pleasing.

 If you tend to be a people-pleaser it’s even more important to work on striking a balance between taking care of yourself and taking care of others.
 Taking care of others comes so naturally that it becomes hard to take care of yourself.
 And the littlest thing that is not about another person becomes a worry that you are being selfish.
+That same anxiety often comes out as over-explaining, justifying yourself so no one has a reason to be upset with you.
+Over time this is how people lose themselves in relationships.

 Read through these signs and decide for yourself whether you are being selfish or taking care of yourself.
 Keep in mind that taking care of yourself makes it easier for you to take care of others.